-When I received the invitation from the Jordan Tourism Board, I did not hesitate to go at all.
-I did hide it from my family though – I only told them I was flying alone to Jordan mere hours before the flight was scheduled to take off.
-That conversation did not go well, but I went on the trip anyway and… spoiler alert, I was fine!
+When I received an invitation from the Jordan Tourism Board, I did not hesitate to go at all.
+I did hide it from my family though – I told them I was flying alone to Jordan mere hours before the flight was scheduled to take off.
+That conversation did not go well, but I went on the trip anyway, and… spoiler alert, I was fine!

 Exercise common sense and always be vigilant.
 Chances are you’ll be fine.

-I’m glad you asked, cause I have a whole post on Jordanian food here.
+I’m glad you asked because I have a whole post on food in Jordan here.
 Expect to have delicious falafels, hummus, tender meat with amazing spices, and more!

 8 Days in Jordan Itinerary